 WHEREAS, Warren Jones considered resiliency and sustainability top priorities in all RAP projects, and collaborated with City Council and other agencies to enhance the Riverside Avondale tree canopied roads with new plantings.
-Mr. Jones' tenure brought about the formation and facilitation of the 5 Points Collaborative, a group of stakeholders, merchants, churches, organizations and individuals with the objective of developing ideas for 5 Points, connecting parks, highlighting events, advocating for CIP projects, improving maintenance and landscaping; and participants were able to enjoy gardens as diverse as 1 architecture of the neighborhood, and RAP carried on the three-2 decade-old holiday tradition, Luminaria, as a way to build a sense 3 of community in a socially distanced fashion under pandemic 4 5 restrictions.
-The pandemic also impacted RAP's annual preservation awards, wherein there was a newly added COVID-19 Innovation Award 6 7 category.
-Warren's fiscally responsible leadership and decisions during the pandemic allowed RAP to emerge from COVID as a healthy 8 9 organization despite Riverside Arts Market (RAM) and 10 fundraising events either postponed or cancelled during that time.
-Warren, along with the RAM team, gave oversight to the successful, 11 responsible, safe restart of RAM as approved by the City of
+Mr. Jones' tenure brought about the formation and facilitation of the 5 Points Collaborative, a group of stakeholders, merchants, churches, organizations and individuals with the objective of developing ideas for 5 Points, connecting parks, highlighting events, advocating for CIP projects, improving maintenance and landscaping; and there was a RAP Garden Tour, the first in many years, where participants were able to enjoy gardens as diverse as the architecture of the neighborhood, and RAP carried on the three-decade-old holiday tradition, Luminaria, as a way to build a sense of community in a socially distanced fashion under pandemic restrictions.
+The pandemic also impacted RAP's annual preservation awards, wherein there was a newly added COVID-19 Innovation Award category.
+Warren's fiscally responsible leadership and decisions during the pandemic allowed RAP to emerge from COVID as a healthy organization despite Riverside Arts Market (RAM) and other fundraising events either postponed or cancelled during that time.
+Warren, along with the RAM team, gave oversight to the successful, responsible, safe restart of RAM as approved by the City of

 WHEREAS, during his tenure as RAP's Executive Director, Warren Jones faced unexpected challenges associated with the COVID-19 pandemic, but still endeavored to benefit his neighborhood and share its unique character with the rest of the city.
-This year there was a RAP Garden Tour, the first in many years, where
+This year